Antelope Hill Publishing

-Antelope Hill is an American white nationalist publisher based in Pennsylvania.
+Antelope Hill is an American publisher based in Pennsylvania.
 It is known for selling translations of historical works by Nazis, fascists and ultranationalists, as well as new works by far-right writers.
 It was founded in 2020.
-The Southern Poverty Law Center (SPLC) has called Antelope Hill an antisemitic hate group.

 Translations that Antelope Hill has sold have included works by Adolf Hitler, the Belgian Nazi collaborator Leon Degrelle, Nazi propagandist Wilfrid Bade, Italian neo-fascist philosopher Julius Evola, and others.
 Most of the translations are credited to pseudonyms, according to the SPLC.

 History

 The company was founded on February 18, 2020, by recent Penn State graduates Vincent Cucchiara and Sarah Cucchiara (née Nahrgang), who are married, and Dmitri Loutsik.
 The three founders kept their identities secret while incorporating the company, but their names were revealed by an investigation by the Southern Poverty Law Center (SPLC) in 2022.
 The company was based in Montgomery County, Pennsylvania, as of 2022.
 In Pennsylvania the company is registered under a foreign owner.